Agility and efficiency in digital payments drive financial inclusion and reduction of banking costs

 Open banking allows different providers to securely access financial data, promoting personalized and competitive services.

-Recent regulations guarantee user protection and privacy, ensuring that innovation does not compromise security or trust.
+Recent regulations ensure user protection and privacy, ensuring that innovation does not compromise security or trust.

-These regulatory measures balance free competition with consumer protection, fostering a more transparent and agile financial system.
+These regulatory measures balance free competition with consumer protection, promoting a more transparent and agile financial system.

 Incentives to optimize costs and offer competitive services